Skip to main content

 Each Casper network is permissionless, enabling new validators to join the network and provide additional security to the system.
 This page outlines the sequence of recommended steps to spin up a validating node and join an existing network.

-Step 1: Provision Hardware
+Step 1: Provisioning Hardware

 Visit the Hardware Specifications section and provision your node hardware.

-Step 2: Set Up the Node
+Step 2: Setting Up the Node

 Follow the instructions on the Node Setup page.

-Step 3: Build the Required Contracts
+Step 3: Building the Required Contracts

 Use the commands below to build all the necessary contracts for bonding, retrieving rewards, and unbonding.